 Blocking

-When a web service is called synchronously, it blocks the main thread (also called the UI thread), preventing the user from interacting the application.
+When a web service is called synchronously, it blocks the main thread (also called the UI thread), preventing the user from interacting with the application.

 In order to prevent this, an application should do as little work in the UI thread as possible.
-Long running or complex operations should be done in a worker thread.
-When these operations are finished their results are returned to the UI thread and the user interface updated with the values.
+Long running or complex operations should be initiated and completed in a worker thread.
+When these operations are finished, their results are returned to the UI thread and the user interface is updated with these values.

 Calling Web Services Asynchronously

-Writing safe, multi-threaded code can be hard but the .NET framework provides the Task Parallel Library (TPL) make things easier.
-TPL is a set of APIs that simplify the writing of multi-threaded code, allowing developers to concentrate on the functionality of their application.
-This section will briefly touch on using the TPL to perform asynchronous operations.
+Writing safe, multi-threaded code can be hard, but the .NET framework provides the Task Parallel Library (TPL) to make things easier.
+TPL is a set of APIs that simplify the writing of multi-threaded code, allowing developers to concentrate on the functionality of their applications.
+This section briefly touches on how to use the TPL to perform asynchronous operations.
 The following code demonstrates how to use the TPL to download a file from the Internet and then update the UI thread:

 private void MethodExecutingOnUIThread()